EddyTheCo/DLockersServer/README.md

 * You do not depend on centralize company servers to store your business data or to process payments.
 * As longer as you maintain a node(blockchain), your gainings  and business data are cryptographically secured.
 * The code is open source and grant you certain rights and responsibilities to respect other people rights.
+* By using NFTs the client can pass the right to open a box to other client.